 - Beach hikes at Topsail Island, “Month of Sunrises”, thirty-one consecutive day hikes at sunrise, March-April 2017

-- From Madison, WI hike west via Military Ridge Trail, then road walks and various local trails to Dubuque, Iowa, Heritage Trail to Dyersville, various trails and road walk to American Discovery Trail at Cedar Rapids, west to Nebraska then Cowboy Trail, Norfolk to Alliance, Nebraska, then portions of the Great Plains Trail to Colorado (Planned; this will complete the Personal Continuous Footpath primary goal of walking to every place I’ve ever lived.)
+- From the western terminus of the Ice Age Trail at St. Croix Falls, WI hike SW about 400 through Minneapolis on road walks to Nebraska's Cowboy Trail, Norfolk to Alliance, Nebraska, then portions of the Great Plains Trail to Colorado (Planned for 2018-19; this will complete the Personal Continuous Footpath primary goal of walking to every place I’ve ever lived.)

 For those interested, I’m providing a narrative with more descriptive details.